Dentrax/EasyProviders/README.md

 **Provider initializer clean-template-library for Softwares**

-**IMPORTANT! :**  This library was created from cropped source-code template from original source.
+This library was created from cropped source-code template from original source.
 Some code sections are left to be an example. :)

 [What It Is](#what-it-is)